Glissomonadida: Internal structure

 Most species lack obvious morphological specializations: there is no cytopharynx, deep flagellar groove, or pocket evident.
 Apart from Proleptomonas, which is exceptionally elongated and has a modified cytoskeleton, the nucleus is usually anterior and attached to the kinetid (= flagellar apparatus) through well-developed fibrous roots.
 There are typically two posterior and one anterior microtubular centriolar roots.
 A contractile vacuole is usually seen in the cell's posterior area.
 The mitochondria have tubular cristae.
 There is a microbody attached to the posterior side of the nucleus, except in Proleptomonas.
 The Golgi apparatus is usually seen associated with the nucleus, which doesn't happen in all cercozoans.

 Both flagella have the same thickness and are simple, without a paraxonemal rod, hairs or scales, sometimes acronematic (= with an acroneme).
 Unlike in cercomonads, the ciliary transition zone has a dense transverse plate at the distal end.
 The anterior flagellum beats like a cilium towards the left, as seen in cercomonads, and is sometimes reduced to a short stub without an axoneme.

 Ecology and behavior

 Glissomonads are heterotrophic aerobic organisms that almost exclusively inhabit soil or freshwater, where they feed on bacteria.
 Sexual reproduction is unknown.
 Cysts are present in the group, and have smooth walls.

 Phylogeny

-The cladogram below depicts the evolutionary relationships between most of the glissomonad families:
+A phylogeny recovered in 2021; Sandona, Neoheteromita, Allapsidae and Saccharomycomorpha were paraphyletic because of uncultured lineages:

+A phylogeny recovered in 2025; Group Te, Neoheteromita, Allapsidae, Allantion, Dujardina, Viridiraptoridae, Clade U, Pansomonadida, Agitatidae and Clade Z were paraphyletic because of uncultured lineages and Glissomonadida was paraphyletic:

+Another analysis in 2025; Sandonidae, Sandona, Bodomorphidae and Bodomorpha were paraphyletic because of uncultured lineages and Glissomonadida was paraphyletic.
+Although Sandonina was monophyletic this time, it was because Saccharomycomorpha and Neuromorpha were not analysed (refer to previous analyses):